NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 ### Auto-complete

-As a query is being written, the GDC Data Portal will analyse the context and offer a list of auto-complete suggestions.
+As a query is being written, the GDC Data Portal will analyze the context and offer a list of auto-complete suggestions.
 Auto-complete suggests both fields and values as described below.

 #### Field Auto-complete